wanglin2/mind-map-docs/src/en/plugins/associativeLine.md

 - `associativeLineActiveColor`: The color of the active state of the associated line.
 The default value is `rgba(2, 167, 240, 1)`

+- `associativeLineDasharray`: Line style of associated lines.
+The default value is `[6, 4]`

+- `associativeLineTextColor`: Color of associated line text.
+The default value is `rgb(51, 51, 51)`

+- `associativeLineTextFontSize`: Related line text size.
+The default value is `14`

+- `associativeLineTextLineHeight`: Related line text line height.
+The default value is `1.2`

+- `associativeLineTextFontFamily`: Font of associated line text.
+The default value is `微软雅黑, Microsoft YaHei`

-The configuration is provided as a theme, so if you want to modify these four properties, you can modify them using the `mindMap.setThemeConfig(config)` method.
+The configuration is provided as a theme, The above default values are for the default theme, and may vary for different themes, so if you want to modify these four properties, you can modify them using the `mindMap.setThemeConfig(config)` method.

 ## Props